Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Under workers’ compensation benefits, accident victims usually receive coverage for medical expenses related directly to the injury and a portion of their lost wages while they are unable to work.
 Depending on the severity of the injury, vocational training or permanent disability compensation could also be available.

 However, depending on the circumstances, you may be entitled to file a personal injury claim instead of or in addition to the workers’ comp claim.
-This type of claim provides more comprehensive damages, including medical expenses, lost wages, and pain and suffering.
+This type of claim provides more comprehensive damages, including medical costs, lost income, and physical pain and suffering.

 When it comes to financial compensation for the loss of a limb, particularly in accident cases, there is no predefined amount; the compensation varies based on individual circumstances.